 Will you be napping outside in public today to celebrate?
-With temperatures as they are in the UK at the moment, I am not recommending it!
+With temperatures as they are in the UK at this time of year, I am not recommending it!

 After years of shift work, I am blessed with the gift of being able to nap pretty much anywhere.
 I love sleeping!

-I need a good 7 hours.
-You really don’t want to be around me if I haven’t had a good night’s sleep!
-My ability to function is impacted if I have not had sleep.
-My concentration levels are poor and all I want to do is nap and eat!
+I need a good 7 hours of sleep.
+You really don’t want to be around me if I haven’t had a good night’s sleep.
+My ability to function is impacted, my concentration levels are poor and all I want to do is nap and eat!
 I am also incredibly short-tempered and grumpy.

 I am the same if I don’t exercise or if I haven’t had time out.
 These are all important for me to keep the ‘stress bucket’ as near to empty as possible.